varnishcache/varnish-cache/doc/sphinx/reference/varnishstat.rst

 -f
 	Field inclusion glob.
 Use backslash to escape characters.
-If the argument starts with '^' it is used as an exclusion glob.
+If the argument starts with '^' it is used as an exclusive glob.
-	Multiple -f arguments may be given, and they will be applied in order.
+	Multiple -f arguments may be given.
+Inclusive globs are accumulative and are run before exclusive ones.

 -l
 	Lists the available fields to use with the -f option.